Department of English

 Professor

-American and world literature; modernism; popular culture; the detective novel; translation studies
+American and world literature; modernism; the detective novel; film studies

 Ben Mauk, MFA